You don’t need to splash the cash to start crafting — a cheap vinyl cutter is a great investment.

 The Cricut Joy is one of the latest cheap vinyl cutting machines on the market and it’s a doozy.

-It’s ideal for quick and simple cutting on the go and is the *perfect* machine for card making.
+It’s ideal for quick and simple cutting on the go and is the *perfect* machine for card making (or making stickers).
 Small, under 4 lbs and able to cut wirelessly.
-What more could you need?!
+What more could you need for occasional craft projects?

 It’s not only a budget machine — innovations like matless cutting using Smart Materials and Card Mat means that the Joy is really ahead of the curve in its technology.